komunumo/komunumo-server/README.md

 ### Database

-*Komunumo* needs a database to permanently store the business data.
+*Komunumo* needs a database to store the business data.
 All JDBC compatible databases are supported.
 By default, *Komunumo* uses an in memory [H2](https://www.h2database.com/) database.
 You don't need to configure anything, but you will loose all your data when you stop *Komunumo*.

 To permanently store data, we highly recommend [MariaDB](https://mariadb.org/), just because we are using it during development and it is highly tested with *Komunumo*.
 Please make sure that your database is using an unicode character set to avoid problems storing data containing unicode characters.